itu-bdsa/lecture_notes/sessions/session_01/Slides.md

  > If software project fail, they fail big more often than other projects (Source: The Empirical Reality of IT Project Cost Overruns: Discovering A Power-Law Distribution, Byvent et al., 2022)

- - Structure development helps to assess and control risk
+ - Structured development helps to assess and control risk

 ---